 Discovering San Diego Beaches

-Sometime back, I read somewhere that San Diego beaches are the most beautiful beaches in the world.
-So it was only logical that when I moved down here from Los Angeles to go to college, it was my mission to see if this theory was true.
+Sometime back, I remember reading that the beaches of San Diego are considered to be some of the most beautiful beaches in the world.
+So it was only logical that when I moved down here from Los Angeles to go to college, it was my mission to see if this theory was correct.
 And guess what I found?

-Though I had been to a San Diego once as a child, the only thing I remember is the flat sandy beaches of Mission Beach as far as my association with San Diego Beaches went.
-San Diego did not let me down on this account!
-Not by a long shot!
+Though I had been to a San Diego only once as a child, the one thing I remember is Mission Beach.
+That was as far as my association with San Diego Beaches went, flat and sandy.
+Well, when I finally went out to explore the San Diego coastline, I was not let down, not by a long shot!

 For the Love of the Ocean